pragma-/Plang/README.md

       -1

 ### Variables
-Variables are declared by assigning a value to an identifier;
+Variables are declared by assigning a value to an identifier.
+An identifier is a sequence of characters beginning with an underscore or a letter, optionally followed by additional underscores, letters or digits.

     $ ./plang <<< 'a = 5; print a'
       5